Forestry in Ghana: Post-Colonial era

 With an equatorial climate, Ghana became notable as endowed with a wide range of natural resources in its forest vegetation areas.
 In particular, such natural resources as gold, diamond and highly valued tree species namely Khaya senegalis which possess monetary value; worth a good price and having desirable or esteemed characteristics or qualities and of great use or service (FAO, 1991) in the forest zones of Ghana was estimated.
 Forests are extremely significant in people's lives, national and local economy as well as maintaining environmental quality.
 By so doing, forest policies and legislation were enacted and these have had an impact on national development, sustainable livelihoods and poverty reduction (Kotey et al., 1998).
 The forest zone in Ghana could be classified into Evergreen Rainforest, Evergreen Moist Forest and Moist Semi-deciduous Forest.
 These rich forest classifications or high forest zones could be located specifically in rural areas found at the Southern part of the country where timber is harvested from two distinct land-use types.
 These land use types include the on-forest reserve areas and off forest reserve areas (areas outside forest reserves).
 These two land use types are designated to be retained as high forest for sustainability, management for timber production and biodiversity conservation (FAO, 2005).
-Ghana’s forests are potentially essential to the nation economically, ecologically and socio-culturally.
-Due to this reason, all-natural resources are taken care of by the President of the nation, through which the forestry commission (re-established 1999) was set up as a subdivision of the Ministry of Lands Natural resources to sustain development and management of Ghana’s forests and wildlife.
+Ghana's forests are potentially essential to the nation economically, ecologically and socio-culturally.
+Due to this reason, all-natural resources are taken care of by the President of the nation, through which the forestry commission (re-established 1999) was set up as a subdivision of the Ministry of Lands Natural resources to sustain development and management of Ghana's forests and wildlife.

+Tree cover extent and loss

+Global Forest Watch publishes annual estimates of tree cover loss and 2000 tree cover extent derived from time-series analysis of Landsat satellite imagery in the Global Forest Change dataset.
+In this framework, tree cover refers to vegetation taller than 5 m (including natural forests and tree plantations), and tree cover loss is defined as the complete removal of tree cover canopy for a given year, regardless of cause.

+For Ghana, country statistics report cumulative tree cover loss of 1752041 ha from 2001 to 2024 (about 25.1% of its 2000 tree cover area).
+For tree cover density greater than 30%, country statistics report a 2000 tree cover extent of 6968887 ha.
+The charts and table below display this data.
+In simple terms, the annual loss number is the area where tree cover disappeared in that year, and the extent number shows what remains of the 2000 tree cover baseline after subtracting cumulative loss.
+Forest regrowth is not included in the dataset.